 Each answer will be unique to the individual answering that question for themselves.

 For me personally, last year was a fantastic year financially.

 So how did I make it a great year?

 There were two specific things that I took care of.

-1. Was completely change my mindset (and it isn’t perfect now by any means) from a poverty mindset to a abundant mindset.
-I just expected winning results to materialise, which they did.
+1. Was completely change my mindset (and it isn’t perfect now by any means) from a poverty mindset to an abundant mindset.
+I just expected winning results to materialize, which they did.
 I will cover this in a minute.

 2. I started to learn how to become chilled out.